 What type of shed you need?…

-The garden shed is, usually, a multipurpose shed for seasonal storage or gardening and land caring.
+The shed in the backyard, is, usually, a multipurpose shed for seasonal storage or gardening and land caring.
 These dimensions are often limited to a maximum of 8 x 10 feet.
 This type of shed has no windows, can be made of wood, vinyl or metal and its price is relatively low.

 Greenhouse Shed (greenhouse Sheds for sale)

 Office Shed, Workshop Shed (Office Sheds for sale)

 These days you can find a wide variety of shed kits for many purposes.
 The possibilities are limitless.
 For example, you can convert a storage shed into a living place for office working, kids playing, or relaxing.
 The most important thing is planning.
 You have to figure out the type, the design and dimensions of that shed, depending of its purpose.
 All shed kits share the same basic design, 4 walls, and a roof; they can be built of wood, metal or vinyl; and the design can vary widely.
 Most often a storage shed kit made of wood offers you the most flexible design, variety of sizes and long-lasting durability.
 Metal sheds provide a good solution for the homeowner who needs storage at an economical price.
 The vinyl sheds offer great durability and ease of construction but are limited in styles and dimensions.

 First, you will have to answer these questions:

 - What about the local laws?

 - What are your needs now… and in few years?

 - What dimensions?